biochem-fan/CrystFEL/README.md

 * Multiple lattice indexing by calling external indexer(s) many times.
 * Sending prior-cell information to MOSFLM.
   Prior-cell algorithm will be available in the next version of MOSFLM.
+* Hitrate calculator based on Poisson distribution in doc/hitrate.html

 scaling branch
 --------------